Managing printers in your environment is a multistage process:

 A server component, UPServer - Install UPServer on each print server that provisions session network printers and uses the Universal print driver for the session printers (whether or not the session printers are centrally provisioned).

 The following illustration shows the typical workflow for a network based printer in an environment that uses Universal Print Server.

 When you enable the Citrix Universal Print Server, all connected network printers leverage it automatically through auto-discovery.

-The Universal Print Server is also supported for VDI-in-a-Box 5.3.
+Note: The Universal Print Server is also supported for VDI-in-a-Box 5.3.
 For information about installing Universal Print Server with VDI-in-a-Box, refer to the VDI-in-a-Box documentation.

 Autocreation - Autocreation refers to printers automatically created at the beginning of each session.
 Both remote network printers and locally attached client printers can be auto-created.
 Consider auto-creating only the default client printer for environments with a large number of printers per user.
 Auto-creating a smaller number of printers uses less overhead (memory and CPU) on Server OS machines.
 Minimizing auto-created printers can also reduce user logon times.

 Auto-created printers are based on:

 The printers installed on the user device.